 - This included care and risk assessments, care plans, medical records and investigation and test results.
-Information such as NHS patient information leaflets were also available. - The practice shared relevant information with other services in a timely way, for example when referring patients to other services.
+Information such as NHS patient information leaflets were also available. - The practice shared relevant information with other services in a timely way, for example when referring patients to other services. - The practice had a tailored new cancer diagnoses pathway with clear roles and responsibilities for administrative and clinical members of staff.

 Staff worked together and with other health and social care services to understand and meet the range and complexity of patients' needs and to assess and plan on-going care and treatment.
 This included when patients moved between services, including when they were referred, or after they were discharged from hospital.
-The practice had clinical meetings every two weeks where they discussed significant events, vulnerable patients and unplanned admissions and general clinical issues; they also had practice nurse meetings every 6 weeks where they discussed clinical and general nursing issues.
+The practice had clinical meetings twice every week; which involved all clinical staff from all three practices where they discussed guideline updates, prescribing updates and audits.
 We saw evidence that multi-disciplinary team meetings took place on a monthly basis and that care plans were routinely reviewed and updated.
-The practice had personalised care plans for patients with long-term conditions.
+The practice also had practice nurse meetings every six weeks which involved practice nurses and healthcare assistants from all three practices in the group where they discussed practice nurse specific clinical issues.